Makati Central Business District: Transportation

-The Central Business District will be serviced by the future Makati Intra-city Subway, which is currently under construction.
-Two stations will be built at Mile Long–Amorsolo in Legazpi Village and Buendia in Barangay San Antonio.
+The Central Business District would supposedly be serviced by the planned Makati Intra-city Subway, which construction was stopped due to the finalization of the territorial dispute between Makati and Taguig, thereby putting into question the economic viability of the whole project.
+Two stations are supposedly to be built at the government owned-"Mile Long" property–Amorsolo Street in Legazpi Village and Buendia (Gil Puyat Avenue) in Barangay San Antonio.